ZhuRuncong/Split30/Solution.md

 # An Analysis of The Split-30 Dilemma in Teamfight Tactics
-Consider a game with 8 players where each player tries to maximize their gold (not the case in an actual game of Teamfight Tactics; the utility of gold is not linear and there is additional utility in minimizing other players' gold), each of whom can choose to either **take** 10 gold or **split** 30 gold with the other players who also choose to split.
+Consider a game with 8 players where each player tries to maximise their gold (not the case in an actual game of Teamfight Tactics; the utility of gold is not linear and there is additional utility in minimizing other players' gold), each of whom can choose to either **take** 10 gold or **split** 30 gold with the other players who also choose to split.
 Let $n$ denote the number of players who choose to split.
 The payoffs for each strategy are as follows:

 - **Split**: $\ \frac{30}{n}   (if \( n \geq 1 \))\$
 - **Take**: $10$

 The game does not reduce to a scalar in 8-dimensional space through iterated removal of dominated strategies, thus there is no pure Nash Equilibrium.
 Consequently, players adopt mixed strategies to equate the expected payoffs of their choices, forming a Nash Equilibrium.

 Since the game is evidently symmetric, it admits a symmetric Nash Equilibrium.
+The symmetry allows us to assume that all players use the same mixed strategy.
 Suppose each player chooses to split with probability $p$ and to take with probability $\( 1-p \)$.
 The expected payoff for choosing to take is straightforward:

 $$\Pi(T) = 10$$